Huaigan: Life

 Huaigan passed away before fully completing the work, which was later finished by his friend and fellow Shandao disciple Huaiyun.
 The text is organized in a question and answer format and answers one hundred and twenty one questions and critiques about Pure Land practice and theory, especially those which were commonly discussed by critics of Pure Land Buddhism.

 Huaigan also may have worked on a collection of rebirth stories, the Wangsheng zhuan, as well as on some lost commentaries to the Pure Land sutras.

 According to Marchman, it is likely that Huaigan died sometime between 695 and 701.

 Pure land thought

 Huaigan's thought closely follows that of his teacher Shandao, but he also expands on it, drawing on Chinese Buddhist philosophies to add "significant philosophical depth" to it.
-In particular, Huaigan is especially known for drawing on East Asian Yogācāra Buddhism in his development of a comprehensive Pure Land philosophy.
+His is especially known for drawing on East Asian Yogācāra in his development of a comprehensive Pure Land philosophy.

+The is a comprehensive work which seeks to resolve various doubts about the Pure Land doctrine that had been raised by the masters of the She Lun, Three Levels sect (Sanjie jiao), and Yogācāra schools.
+Huai Gan was originally a trained in the Faxiang school of Yogacara.
+As such, his is known for drawing on East Asian Yogācāra in his development of a comprehensive Pure Land philosophy.